danieldandre/js-practice/week2/exercises.md

 What is the Iterator Protocol?
 Who defines it?
 Can you find me the Iterator protocol in Javascript?
 What about in Python?

+A:
+The iterator protocol is a way for an object to produce a sequence of values, one at the tim, and a signal to indicate when the sequence is finished.
+An object is iterable is it has the property "Symbold.iterator" The iterator is an object with next() method, which retruns {valuie: ..., done:boolean}

+For Python it's  __iter__() and __next__()

 #### Exercise 1.2 - Implement your own Iterator

 Finish the code for createArrayIterator(arr) that returns an iterator over the array arr.